Virtual Machine series

 Example use cases include fluid dynamics, finite element analysis, seismic processing, reservoir simulation, risk analysis, electronic design automation, rendering, Spark, weather modeling, quantum simulation, computational chemistry, heat transfer simulation.

-The L-series VMs are storage optimised.
-These are ideal for applications requiring low latency, high throughput and large local disk storage.
-These VMs are built on Intel Haswell processor technology, specifically E5 Xeon v3 processors with 4, 8, 16 and 32 core VM sizes.
-L-series VMs support up to 6 TB of local SSD and offer unmatched storage I/O performance.
+The Ls-series VMs are storage optimized.
+These are ideal for applications requiring low latency, high throughput, and large local disk storage.
+These VMs are built on Intel Haswell processor technology, specifically E5 Xeon v3 processors with 4, 8, 16, and 32 core VM sizes.
+Ls-series VMs support up to 6 TB of local SSD and offer unmatched storage I/O performance.

 Largest memory optimised virtual machines